-Currently Elevate is funding three Pre-K classrooms in Tuscaloosa City Schools.
+Currently Elevate is funding two Pre-K classrooms in Tuscaloosa City Schools.
 The TCS goal is to provide a high-quality Pre-K program that excites the minds of our youngest learners and creates a desire for life-long learning.
 Research shows that children who attend a public Pre-K program are more prepared for kindergarten than those who are not given that opportunity.

 Research shows that children who attend a quality Pre-K program: